 How much?
-Most families spend from several hundred for a Collection of Gift-Size portraits to a few thousand for a Collection that includes Wall Portraits and other products.
+Most families spend from a few hundred for a Collection of Gift-Size portraits to a few thousand for a Collection that includes Wall Portraits and other products.
 A Session Fee is required to commission our services.
-Family and Children session fees range from $650 for a studio session to $750 or more for location sessions, and include a $425 credit toward finished portraits.
+Family and Children session fees range from $650 for a studio session to $750 or more for location sessions, and include a $495 credit toward finished portraits.
 Some of the Collections include digital images, and digitals are also available after a minimum purchase.

 Also Included: In addition to the printed portraits included with your session, Family and Children sessions also include the previously mentioned planning consultation, a location preview (if applicable), the session itself, and a View and Choose appointment after the session.